tc39/notes/es9/2018-05/may-24.md

 DD: 4/4 browsers ship this I think

 JHD: This will be rarely used Im sure except when someone wants to exploit it.
 Another solution is to block `export then`.
 This is weird though - only current forbidden is `export default` which is not really forbidden, just default export.
-I think this proposal with `Symbol.thennable = false` to block the object being a coerced to Promises is a good one.
+I think this proposal with `Symbol.thenable = false` to block the object being a coerced to Promises is a good one.
 Hoping for stage 1 today - we have spec text for stage 2.
 Do we want to pursue this or not?
 If we do, we want to go rapidly.

 BN: Module authors can't choose to export a Symbol.thenable-named export (because it's not an identifier), so this would have to be a blanket policy.
 Should module authors have control over this?